gm-m/chess-lib/README.md

 Returns a boolean indicating whether if the side to move is in check.

+### .isCheckmate()

+Returns a boolean indicating whether if the side to move has been checkmated.

 ### .isStaleMate()

 Returns a boolean indicating whether if the side to move has been stalemated.